 You can always get a Canada based VCC from Alat by Wema or Naira dominated UBA Africard.

 And these cards can be used on any of the above gateways.
 They’re entirely legitimate alongside your legitimate personal Nigeria details.

 You should now head over to your email,

-and verify your email to get your Nigerian PayPal account setup and ready receive its first fund.
+and verify your email to get your Nigerian PayPal account set up and ready to receive its first fund.